 From watching the extruder action when it is not working well, I noticed some things.
 Mainly, that corrections can come in such rapid succession that the hope of having their affect time with the nozzle seems unlikely.

 I don't know the details of the current implementation, but this is my understanding: Any given extrusion rate is associated with a certain nozzle pressure, which requires a certain amount of filament/extruder preload to achieve (determined with the S value).
 This amount is added at the beginning of any acceleration (as fast as the extruder axis settings allow), and the print head motion is bounded in acceleration/jerk to prevent it from outpacing the extruder.
 Everything is reversed during deceleration.
 This approach of forcing synchronization probably works pretty well with very small S values (direct drive printers).
 But I think it falls apart at larger values.

-One question I have: Is pressure advance taking into account XY jerk and net XY acceleration, when deciding whether to act?
+One question I have: Is pressure advance taking into account (sum total) XY jerk and (sum total) XY acceleration, when deciding whether to act?
 I swear I have seen it taking action during print head direction changes that appear to keep the nozzle at a constant velocity, either through jerk, or by X deceleration being made up for by Y acceleration.
 Maybe I am mistaken.

 My best ideas at the moment: